CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

 where `/home/some_user/SCS_decomposition/schwartzlab/` would be replaced with an appropriate path on the user's file system.

 Again, the `GBM07` directory under the `simulation` and `results` directory would be `simulated_GBM07` if the user specifed the TumorName as `simulated_GBM07`.
-Also, if the user once specified TumorName as `simulated_GBM07` when calling DataSimulation.py, this should be used to call DecomposeSolver.py so that the program can have right path for input and output.
+Also, if the user once specified TumorName as `simulated_GBM07` when calling DataSimulation.py, the tumor name simulated_GBM07 should also be used to call DecomposeSolver.py so that the program can have right path for input and output.
 However, this rule does not apply to call SimulateSCS.py since the input for the program are based on real observed SCS data.

 Reference: